bleutyler/network_auditor/README.md

 # network_auditor
-Simple Python package to scan a network and attempt to audit IPs out there
+Simple Python package to scan a network and attempt to audit IPs on the same network as this scanner